 The extended incision facelift involves the same incision as a short scar facelift except it is extended up and behind the ear and into the hairline of the neck.
 This is for patients with lots of excess skin where we are removing all that skin and preventing excess folds from forming after the surgery.

 The next question with a facelift is how to manage the deeper layers to the face known as the SMAS layer.
-This is the structural layer of the face and in most patients for whom it is their first facelift, I normally recommend a High-Extended SMAS procedure.
+This is the structural layer of the face and in most patients for whom it is their first facelift, I normally recommend a High-Extended SMAS procedure which is also known as a Deep Plane Face Lift (DPFL).
 In these operations the SMAS is dissected forward into the face and releases the anchor points of the face.
 The SMAS is pulled up and back in order to create a smooth and rejuvenated appearance.
 An alternative to this is a SMAS plication whereby the layer is doubled over in the cheek area.
 To create the rejuvenated appearance following both procedures the skin is re-laid down without tension and trimmed according to how much needs to be removed.

 For many patients it is important to tighten the platysma muscle in the middle of the neck.
 This is known as a corset platysmaplasty.
 This involves making an incision underneath the chin, dissecting down, removing any extra fat and then joining in the muscle together in a corset fashion.
 By doing this and then by pulling out the back the procedure creates a very smooth and firm jawline.